Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Deployment/README.md

 Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.

-1. Select the **App Registrations** blade on the left, then find and select the web app that you have registered in the previous tutorial (`msal-node-webapp`).
+1. Select the **App Registrations** blade on the left, then find and select the web app that you have registered in the previous tutorial (`example-express-webapp1`).
 1. Navigate to the **Authentication** blade.
-There, in **Redirect URI** section, enter the following redirect URI: `https://msal-node-webapp1.azurewebsites.net/redirect`.
+There, in **Redirect URI** section, enter the published URL website, for instance: `https://example-express-webapp1.azurewebsites.net/redirect`.
 1. Select **Save** to save your changes.

 ### Enable your web app to get secrets from Key Vault using Managed Identity